ryan-mcclue/ryan-mcclue/src/perf.md

 To get over the fact that C doesn't allow & floating point, reinterpret bit paradigm `*(u32 *)&a` as oppose to cast (IMPORTANT in SIMD cast is reinterpreting bits, so the opposite of cast in C)

-1. know cache sizes to have data fit in it
-2. know cache line sizes to ensure data is close together (may have to separate components of structs to allow loops to access less cache lines) i.e. understand what you operate on frequently. may also have to align struct
-3. simple, linear access patterns (or prefetch instructions) for things larger than cache size

-To avoid the compiler having to generate a large export table of all functions, make them `static`
-To avoid large amounts of linking and ∴ increase compilation time, have a unity build.

-Furthermore, garunteed ability to inline functions (as with multiple translation units, possible one might only have function declaration and not definition)
-(issues may occur with slower incremental builds when including 3rd party libraries; yet, can still work around this possibly using ccache)